-6.3.8.1 Separation of the criminal investigation and administrative review.
-6.3.8.2 Responsibility for the criminal investigation and administrative review.
-6.3.8.3 Adherence to guidelines outlined in §175.47, Wis.
-Stats., in the event the critical incident involves the death of an individual from an act or omission of an officer, or is likely to result in death.
-6.3.8.4 Protection of the officer's legal rights and psychological well being.
-6.3.8.5 Removal from, and return to, full duty for the involved officer.
-6.3.8.6 Timely notification of the officer's family, to include procedures for when the officer is seriously injured or killed.
-6.3.8.7 Post incident procedures such as critical incident stress debriefing and post-traumatic stress.
+- 6.3.8.1 Separation of the criminal investigation and administrative review. - 6.3.8.2 Responsibility for the criminal investigation and administrative review. - Adherence to guidelines outlined in §175.47, Wis.
+Stats., in the event the - 6.3.8.3 critical incident involves the death of an individual from an act or omission of an officer, or is likely to result in death. - 6.3.8.4 Protection of the officer's legal rights and psychological well-being. - 6.3.8.5 Removal from, and return to, full duty for the involved officer. - 6.3.8.6 Timely notification of the officer's family, to include procedures for when the officer is seriously injured or killed. - Post incident procedures such as critical incident stress debriefing and post-traumatic stress. - Procedures for providing certain information to family members of a person killed in an officer-involved death, subject to §950.08(2g)(h), Wis.
+Stats., when the agency is responsible for conducting the investigation of an officer-involved death pursuant to §175.47, Wis.
+Stats.